Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Knapp v Bristol CC [2023] UKUT 118 (LC) – The first occasion on which the Upper Tribunal (Lands Chamber) considered banning orders within the meaning of Part 2 Housing and Planning Act 2016.

-- Waltham Forest LBC v Hussain [2023] HLR 1, LC – When considering an appeal against the authority’s decision to refuse a licence application or revoke an existing licence, the First-tier Tribunal is entitled to have regard to matters that were not in existence at the time of the authority’s decision.
+- Waltham Forest LBC v Hussain [2023] HLR 1, LC – When considering an appeal against the authority’s decision to refuse a licence application or revoke an existing licence, the FTT is entitled to have regard to matters that were not in existence at the time of the authority’s decision.

 - Ralph v Ralph [2021] 4 WLR 128, CA – In order to rectify the declaration of trust it was necessary that the parties shared a continuing common intention at the time it was entered into.